"Formoterol" is a remedy that allows you to breathe deeply. Medicinal reference geotar Formoterol instructions for use

 special instructions

-Special care and careful observation is required if it is necessary to use formoterol in patients with the following concomitant diseases: IHD; rhythm and conduction disturbances, especially AV block III degree; severe heart failure; idiopathic subvalvular aortic stenosis; hypertrophic obstructive cardiomyopathy; thyrotoxicosis; known or suspected prolongation of the QT interval (QT corrected> 0.44 sec).
+Particular caution and close monitoring are required if it is necessary to use formoterol in patients with the following concomitant diseases: coronary artery disease; rhythm and conduction disturbances, especially third degree AV block; severe heart failure; idiopathic subvalvular aortic stenosis; hypertrophic obstructive cardiomyopathy; thyrotoxicosis; known or suspected prolongation of the QT interval (QT corrected >0.44 sec).

-Use with caution in patients with diabetes mellitus, uterine myoma.
+Use with caution in patients with diabetes mellitus and uterine fibroids.

-Tremor or anxiety that occurs during treatment with beta-adrenostimulants can affect the patient's ability to drive, therefore, when using formoterol, it is not recommended to engage in potentially hazardous activities that require increased attention, rapid psychomotor reactions.
+Tremor or anxiety that occurs during treatment with beta-agonists may affect the patient's ability to drive, therefore, when using formoterol, it is not recommended to engage in potentially hazardous activities that require increased attention and rapid psychomotor reactions.

 Pregnancy and lactation